onedata/onedata-documentation/docs/user-guide/oneclient.md

         my_volume
 ```

-In cases when connecting to a Oneprovider instance without a trusted
+When connecting to a Oneprovider instance without a trusted certificate,
-certificate, `-o insecure=true` option must be added.
-Additionally, Onedata
+`-o insecure=true` option must be added.
+Additionally, Onedata Docker volume
-Docker volume plugins supports all regular [Oneclient command line
+plugins supports all regular [Oneclient command line options](../using_onedata/oneclient.md),
-options](../using_onedata/oneclient.md), which must be
-added with `-o` followed by option name, equal sign and value (e.g. `-o
+which must be added with `-o` followed by option name, equal sign and value
-force-direct-io=true -o read-buffer-max-size=52428800`):
+(e.g. `-o force-direct-io=true -o read-buffer-max-size=52428800`):

-After the volume is created successfully, it's settings can be checked using:
+After the volume is created successfully, its settings can be checked using:

 ```bash
 $ docker volume inspect my_volume